This page describes how to set the appearance of a chart:

 Statistics mode displays common statistical measures for the data in a chart.
 Statistics mode is available only for line charts.

-When you select statistics mode, the chart displays a banner that shows the maximum and minimum values as well as a measure of similarity.
+When you select statistics mode, the chart displays a banner that shows the maximum and minimum values and a measure of similarity.

 The following screenshot shows a chart in statistics mode: